artAst/boot-security/README.md

 Requirements
 ------
-This demo is build with with Maven 3 and Java 1.8.
+This project is build with with Maven 3 and Java 1.8.

 Usage